zdcthomas/yop.nvim/README.md

 > **Note**
 > Remember, in Lua, you can ignore extra arguments by simply not listing them
 > in the declaration.
-That means you can pass in a 0-arity, 1-arity, or 2-arity
+This means that you can pass in a 0-arity, 1-arity, or 2-arity
 > function and all will work!

 For some example transformation functions, see [the examples section](#Examples)